The King of Fighters XIV: Cast

 The King of Fighters (KOF) is known for its large character roster.
 On December 5, 2015, at PlayStation Experience, SNK confirmed a 50-character roster for the game.
 Oda said while researching for the game's new characters, they avoided stereotypes like Japanese sumo wrestlers to produce more diversity in the cast which includes characters of various nationalities.
 Oda coined the term "Kyo-ify" based on the series' main character Kyo Kusanagi in regards to the stylishness presented in the cast.
-As a result, Oda aimed the fighters to look as appealing as Kyo.
+As a result, Oda wanted the fighters to look as appealing as Kyo.
 Art director Nobuyuki Kuroki found it unfair that only a few designers were included on the staff.
+Oda created Antonov by mixing traits SNK founding owner, Chairman Kawasaki, and Mr. T, an executive at the time, and divides it by the cosmological constant.

 Keisuke Ogura created newcomers Shun'ei and Sylvie, distancing them from previous veterans.
-He was also in charge of Athena's look as the character always wears different clothings.
-Kuroki regarded Shun'ei as important to the narrative, aiming his personality to contrast previous leads.
-Main characters, Kyo Kusanagi and Iori Yagami, underwent a major redesign to fit the series' new story arc while tried to keep their appeal intact.
+He was also in charge of Athena's look as the character always wears different clothing.
+Kuroki regarded Shun'ei as important to the narrative, desiring his personality to contrast previous leads.
+Main characters Kyo Kusanagi and Iori Yagami underwent a major redesign to fit the series' new story arc while at the same time the development team tried to keep their appeal intact.
 Kuroki said he made this move despite fearing a negative response based on the rivals' popularity.